© The illegal reproduction of any content in the articles on TheFeminineWoman.com in part or in full is punishable by International law.

 Time together or marriage doesn’t guarantee a man will do what is convenient for us and convenient for our feelings.

-And yet – men still withdraw – it is a part of our man and woman journey together.
+So try to remember when men withdraw – it is a part of our man and woman journey together.
+It’s a warning or a test.
+A test for your relationship to overcome.

-Will you ever be able to trust ANY man to be more responsive?
+But will you ever be able to trust ANY man to be more responsive to your calls, feelings and requests?

-And yet – he will still pull away, he will just be more responsive if he trusts you.
+Yes, of course!
+And yet – he might still pull away, he will just be more responsive if he trusts you.

 The way to get a man to be more responsive is:

-1) For trust to be built between the two of you; and
+1) Build trust between the two of you; and

-Generally, a man will stay close to a woman if there is a lot of attraction and connection.
+Generally, a man will stay MUCH closer to a woman if there is a lot of attraction and connection.
+Emotional attraction and emotional connection.
+If you remember nothing else today, remember these two things.

 A part of an unbreakable connection is building trust.